fordesmith/crisp-dna/_docs/benefitdelivery.md

 Delivering benefits from transformation programs is difficult.There are many reasons why most financial services transformation programs are not transformational at all.
 This narrative isn't new.
 However, there isn’t a lot of evidence to suggest the approach is changing.

+For one, transformation programs [don't start with fundamental principles in mind](https://www.linkedin.com/pulse/reasons-your-transformation-isnt-forde-smith%3FtrackingId=7SfokilfSQylWFCFnlrBeg%253D%253D/?trackingId=7SfokilfSQylWFCFnlrBeg%3D%3D).

+Secondly, the ability to **extract benefits** from the is often lacking, resulting in a lot of activity and a lot of spend, but not results.

 That’s why we created our **Benefit Delivery** assessment